Azure/azure-quickstart-templates/steelscript-appfwkdev-linux/README.md

 ### Open the URL in a browser

-Get the URL in the Deployment outputs (it looks like: URL = http://ssappfwkdev-e6dmmedjht2yy.westeurope.cloudapp.azure.com:8000
+Get the URL in the Deployment outputs (looks like: URL = http://ssappfwkdev-e6dmmedjht2yy.westeurope.cloudapp.azure.com:8000)

 ![](images/appfwk-browser.png)